Choose a midwife or obstetrician, register for your baby shower, paint the nursery, and hire a doula, oh doula? A what?

 If that’s the first thing you think of when considering hiring a doula, you’re not alone in that thought.
 Birth is an intimate experience, and the time spent bonding postnatally is also an intimate and vulnerable time.
 The last thing you want is a stranger hanging around.

 However, a doula is far from a stranger.
-A doula is a professional expert on pregnancy, birth and the postnatal period.
+A doula is a professional expert on pregnancy, birth, and the postnatal period.
 She isn’t a midwife or doctor.
 However, she is an expert on how to prepare for birth, how to navigate birth and how to adjust to life with a new baby.

-Your midwife or doctor has a vital role in ensuring the health and safety of you and baby.
+Your midwife or doctor has a vital role in ensuring the health and safety of you and your baby.
 Your doula’s role is to offer continuous one on one support.

 While your care provider is monitoring fetal heart tones, your doula can be offering a gentle massage.
-While a provider is keeping track of your contraction pattern, your doula can aid in finding a comfortable position that also encourages labour to progress.
+While a provider is keeping track of your contraction pattern, your doula can aid in finding a comfortable position that also encourages labor to progress.